Mickelson Trail Bike Tour

 Day 05

-Ride from Hill City to the gold-rush-era town of Rochford and then on to Deadwood.
+Ride from Hill City to the gold-rush-era town of Rochford and head on to Deadwood.

 Meals